 WELS Professor of Medical Sociology Sarah Earle and Research Fellow Dr Maddie Blackburn are nominated for the project, Sex, intimacy and relationships for young people with life-limiting and life-threatening conditions.
 Both Sarah and Maddie are noted for prioritising a research agenda determined by young people who are life-limited or life-threatened, particularly those who are most vulnerable and marginalised.
 The pair said: “We see this nomination as an honour and recognition of our work, which is described as ‘groundbreaking’ (Dame Elizabeth Fradd DBE) in that it addresses an important issue that has received insufficient attention.”

-In a category new to 2022, Dr Simon Cross, Professor Freda Wolfenden and Dr Lina Adinolfi's Digital Badges project, and Dr Jitka Vseteckova's AWPT Series both receive a second nomination.
+In a category new to 2022, the People's Choice Award, Dr Simon Cross, Professor Freda Wolfenden and Dr Lina Adinolfi's Digital Badges project, Dr Jitka Vseteckova's AWPT Series, and Dr Margaret Ebubedike and Dr Saraswati Dawadi's human trafficking research all receive a second nomination.
 Jitka said it’s “a privilege and an honour” to be shortlisted, and that she sees the awards as “a wonderful opportunity to showcase the excellent work we are all doing at The Open University”.

 The winner of the People’s Choice Award will be decided externally–a first for the REAs–with the public being asked to decide which person or project has had the most significant impact on addressing societal challenges.
 An announcement is expected imminently as to when voting will open.